 - How do you fill the delivery route?

 Sustaining and Improving

-An appendix explores how to adapt the principles of lean material-handling to different environments, such as incorporating work-in-process (WIP) markets into the system, adding delivery routes from production cells to a finished-goods market, and applying the system to low-volume, high-mix processes.
+An appendix explores how to adapt the key principles of lean material-handling to more complex environments, such as incorporating work-in-process (WIP) markets into the system for purchased parts, adding delivery routes from production cells to a finished-goods market, and applying the system to low-volume, high-mix processes.

 Making Materials Flow will benefit lean leaders, managers, and executives in production control, operations, and engineering who have at least a basic knowledge of lean concepts such as value-stream mapping, cell design, and standard work.
 The 93-page workbook contains more than 50 illustrations.